Shari Rarick School of Dance

 She is a 2004 Graduate of Western Michigan University with a Bachelor of Arts degree in Dance.

-Kim is certified to teach through Dance Masters of America’s Teachers Training School in Buffalo, NY and is a member of Dance Masters of Michigan, Chapter 4 and Dance Masters of America.
+Kim is certified to teach through Dance Masters of America’s Teachers Training School in Buffalo, NY and is a member of Dance Masters of Michigan, Chapter 4, and Dance Masters of America.
 She was also a member of the nationally known Showchoir “Spartanaires” (1997 – 1999).

-Kim began dancing as a young girl in Battle Creek and has supported this community by teaching programs such as: Take-A-Tumble at Kellogg Community College, Literacy Dance Project at Altrusa Nursery School, S.E.A.K., L.A.S.E.R., and Steppers at local schools.
+Kim began dancing as a young girl in Battle Creek and has supported this community by teaching programs such as Take-A-Tumble at Kellogg Community College, Literacy Dance Project at Altrusa Nursery School, S.E.A.K., L.A.S.E.R., and Steppers at local schools.
 She was the Assistant Director for The Moscow Ballet’s “The Great Russian Nutcracker” in Battle Creek for 2002 & 2003.
 In 2005, she also taught a class for the scholarship portion of the Dance Masters of Michigan Fall Convention.

 Kim has choreographed 42nd Street for Marshall Civic Theatre, Rock & Roll for Pennfield High School, and Dancing Days for the Battle Creek Girls Chorus.
-While at WMU, she performed in The Fall Dance Concert, Orchesis, Wellspring Dance Forum, and Graduating Presentations.
-Kim continues her dance education by attending conventions and Master classes annually.
-When Kim is not teaching, she enjoys spending time with her husband as a newlywed.
+While at WMU, she performed in the Fall Dance Concert, Orchesis, Wellspring Dance Forum, and Graduating Presentations.

 Jodi Jones

 Jodi Jones is entering her ninth year of teaching various styles and levels of dance.
 She graduated from Western Michigan University in 2006 earning a Bachelor of Arts degree in Dance and a Bachelor of Science degree in Elementary Education.
-She is a five year member of Dance Masters of America and Dance Masters of Michigan, Chapter 4, and is certified by test to teach Ballet, Tap, Jazz, and Acrobatics through Dance Masters of America’s Teachers Training School in Buffalo, NY.
-Jodi is currently working toward a Dance Education Endorsement through Hope College, and will be teaching middle school and high school dance for Battle Creek Public Schools.
+She is a five-year member of Dance Masters of America and Dance Masters of Michigan, Chapter 4, and is certified by test to teach Ballet, Tap, Jazz, and Acrobatics through Dance Masters of America’s Teachers Training School in Buffalo, NY.
+Jodi is currently working toward a Dance Education Endorsement through Hope College and will be teaching middle school and high school dance for Battle Creek Public Schools.

-0 0 0 Jodi began her dance career at Shari Rarick School of Dance at the age of six.
-She participated in multiple summer dance opportunities, conventions, and State and National dance competitions during her studio dance career.
-At the college level, Jodi had the opportunity to dance in several student and faculty dance pieces, and represented WMU at the 2005 American College Dance Festival at Bowling Green State University in Ohio.
 Upon graduating from WMU, she moved to Americus, GA where she taught fifth grade and served as Dance Team Coach for Sumter County Elementary Math, Science, & Technology Academy.
-During her two year stay, she also taught at The Dance Company, choreographed talent pieces for contestants in the Miss SAR Pageant, and was a member of Cornerstone Church’s Creative Arts Ministry.
+During her two-year stay, she also taught at The Dance Company, choreographed talent pieces for contestants in the Miss SAR Pageant, and was a member of Cornerstone Church’s Creative Arts Ministry.
 Since returning home, she has served as Local Children’s Assistant Director for the Ballet Arts and Battle Creek Symphony Orchestra presentation of “The Nutcracker”, as well as Co-Choreographer for the Kellogg Community College production of “Thoroughly Modern Millie”.
 Jodi continues her dance education by attending conventions and taking master classes.

 Brittany (Tuinier) VanDyke

-Brittany (Tuinier) VanDyke has been dancing at Shari’s since she was 5-years-old and has been a helping teacher, of a variety of ages, since she was 13.
+Brittany (Tuinier) VanDyke has been dancing at Shari’s since she was 5-years-old and has been a helping teacher, of a variety of ages since she was 13.
 She is a graduate of Hope College where she received a Bachelor of Arts in Business Management, and a minor in Accounting.
 She also had the privilege to take multiple dance classes while at Hope College.

 Brittany has participated in the Dance Masters of Michigan Performing Arts Competition in YEAR and 2007.
 Brittany also took part in the Moscow Ballet’s “The Great Russian Nutcracker” in 2002.
 She also participated in the American Red Cross Flash Mob, which was held at the 2010 Cereal Festival.
 Brittany continues her dance education by attending conventions and workshops.